KDE/digikam-doc/image_editor/effects_tools.rst

 The Find Edges Effect
 ~~~~~~~~~~~~~~~~~~~~~

 The find edges filter detects the edges in a photograph and their strength.
+With the **Level** parameter, a low value results in black, high-contrasted image with thin edges.
+A high value results in thick edges with low contrast and many colors in dark areas. **Iteration** allows to increase or decrease the frame presence in image.

 .. figure:: images/editor_edges.webp
     :alt: